dictadata/storage-tracts/docs/etl.md

   Actions:
-    transfer - transfer data between data stores with optional transforms. copy - copy data files between remote file system and local file system. list - listing of schema names at origin, datastore or filesystem. codify - determine schema encoding by examining some data. dull - remove data from a data store. engrams - manage engrams encoding definitions
+    transfer - transfer data between data stores with optional transforms. retrieve - retrieve data with fallback to a source origin. foreach - retrieve data and perform child fibers for each construct. tee - transfer data between origin and multiple destinations. dull - remove data from a data store.

+    list - listing of schema names at origin, datastore or filesystem. scan - list schemas, e.g. files, at origin and perform sub-fibers for each schema. copy - copy data files between remote file system and local file system.

+    schema - manage a schema instance.
+    codify - determine schema encoding by examining some data.

+    engrams - manage engrams encoding definitions
     tracts = manage ETL tract definitions

-    scan - list schemas, e.g. files, at origin and perform sub-fibers for each schema. foreach - retrieve data and perform child fiber(s) for each construct. all | * - run all actions in sequence. parallel - run all actions in parallel.
+    all | * - run all fibers in sequence.
+    parallel - run all fibers in parallel.
 ```